mheinzler/OpenContextPath/messages/install.md

 - Open the context menu on a path and choose "Open *file*"
 - Position the cursor within a path and press Ctrl+Shift+O (macOS: ⌘+Shift+O)
-- Press Ctrl+Shift and double click a path

 This works for both absolute and relative paths.
 See the "directories" configuration option to specify which directories to search for relative paths.